 The probate process is usually handled by a personal representative (also called an executor) selected in advance by the decedent.
 If no personal representative was chosen, the court will generally appoint a relative, financial institution, or trust company to fulfill the role.
 In Wisconsin, a personal representative will normally identify all of the assets of the person who died, manage those assets throughout the probate process, pay any outstanding debts, taxes or estate expenses, make any distributions that are required by state law, and distribute any remaining assets to the decedent’s heirs or designees.

 In Wisconsin, the probate process may be either formal or informal.
 If the way in which an estate will be distributed is contested, a formal probate process must be used.
 If an estate goes through formal probate, the decedent’s personal representative must be represented by an attorney.
-When an estate is probated in an informal manner, however, it is also a good idea for a personal representative to consult with a Wisconsin estate planning lawyer.
+When an estate is probated in an informal manner, however, it is also a good idea for a personal representative to consult with a lawyer experienced in handling such cases.
 It is also advisable to have an attorney attend any informal probate hearings.

 Generally, any probate costs are paid for by the estate.
 Costs must also be approved by a court if the assets are distributed through a formal probate process.
 State and federal income taxes and any required estate taxes will also be paid from a decedent’s estate.
 In 2019, up to $11.4 million in assets are exempt from the federal estate tax.
 That number is scheduled to be reduced back to about $6 million in 2026.
 Currently, the State of Wisconsin does not collect an estate tax.
 Additionally, assets passing to a surviving spouse will normally be exempt from estate tax.